-According to folklore, fennel also can be used as an aphrodisiac, or a substance that boosts sexual drive.
-Unfortunately for lovebirds, there is not a lot of scholarly research to back this particular claim so far.
+According to folklore, fennel can be used as an aphrodisiac, or a substance that boosts sexual drive.
+Unfortunately for lovebirds, there is not a lot of scholarly research to back up this particular claim so far.

 Fennel can be distilled to create a volatile oil.
 Volatile oils typically have a pleasant smell and are easily absorbed by the skin.
 This means that fennel oil is ideal for soaps and perfumes.
 Fennel also has a pleasant flavor and is often used to improve the taste of medications.

 Recent scientific studies show that simple spices, which include sweet fennel and red chili, are potentially effective in fighting and slowing the growth of certain bacteria associated with cholera.

 The next time you add fennel to your salad or homemade bread recipe, take note of the other ways in which this herb is working to keep you healthy.
 If you’ve never tried a fennel remedy, consider talking to your healthcare provider about it.